radian628/unofficial-desmos-wiki/src/list-manipulation/repeat.md

 {% mainPreview %}

-Given a list, create a list consisting of it concatenated with itself N times.
+Given a ((list)), create a list consisting of it concatenated with itself N times.

 {% statictext
   'repeat(list, N) = [i for i = list, nrepeat = [1 ...
 N]]', '{ "copyButton": true }'